 The Must-See Attractions in Prague

-Prague, the capital city of the Czech Republic, is renowned for its stunning architecture, rich history, and vibrant culture.
-Whether you’re a history buff, an art enthusiast, or just eager to explore new places, Prague offers a plethora of famous attractions that are sure to captivate your imagination.
-In this blog post, we will introduce you to some of the must-see things in Prague.
+Prague, the political, cultural, and historical capital of the Czech Republic, is dominated by its beautiful buildings, rich rail history and good atmosphere.
+Whether you are a history learner, an art lover or just someone looking to discover new places, Prague has a whole list of well-known tourist spots that is sure to capture your imagination.
+In following blog post, we will guide you through some of the top sights in Prague.

 1. Prague Castle